iobami/tpool/README.md

 ### Develop is the default branch.

+* All occurences of tominsinlalude will be your own github username

 * Fork the repository to generate a copy of your own.

 * Clone the repository.